esa-tu-darmstadt/tapasco/documentation/tapasco-features.md

 }
 ```

 If no explicit stream connections are given in the plugin options, the plugin tries to match streams according to direction and datawidth.
-Please check the log file for the actual result.
+Please check the log file for the actual result. **Note**: Only Vivado 2023.1 and newer is supported for Versal AI Engines.